 Repricing Is Not Reunderwriting

-This article was first published on 6 June by Carrier Management on 6 June, with an updated version, below, published by Insurance Journal on July 13.
+This article was first published by Carrier Management on 6 June, with an updated version, below, published by Insurance Journal on July 13.

 By Tony Buckle, John Carolin and Mehmet Ogut | July 13, 2023